ELI Employment Opportunities

 The Type of Applicant the ELI is Seeking:

 The ideal candidate will have two or more years of experience in teaching/working in a higher education environment or experience living overseas and/or learning a second language, or any and all of the above.
 The ELI is seeking instructor applicants that value all elements of the ELI mission statement and want to be engaged with students in a community setting.
 The ideal instructor is committed to professional development and eager to share experience and learning.
 In addition, the ideal applicant will have respect for diverse individuals from a variety of backgrounds and cultures.
 Membership or involvement in TESOL professional organizations, publications and development programs is highly preferred.
 Applicants who want to contribute to the continuous development and improvement of the program are sought, especially those who have: the ability to develop and adapt classroom materials to meet students' needs; strong interpersonal, cross-cultural communication, and organizational skills; the ability to work independently and contribute and collaborate effectively as a member of a team; and the ability to follow University policies, rules and administrative procedures relating to student services.

 How to Apply

-To apply, applicant must submit an application, cover letter, resume, unofficial transcripts, copies of teacher certification(s), two sample lesson plans and two (2) letters of reference.
+To apply, applicant must submit an application, cover letter, resume, unofficial transcripts, copy of MA/MS degree in TESL or related field, copies of teacher certification(s), two (2) sample lesson plans, and two (2) letters of reference.
 In your cover letter, please explain how your training and experience fit with the expressed qualifications above, as well as explaining your overall teaching philosophy.
-Chosen applicants will be invited for an interview at MU, where they will be interviewed and asked to complete a short teaching demonstration.
+Chosen applicants will be invited for an interview at MU.
 Final applicants will undergo background screening.